soulzcore/iacc_python_2018/week4/2-DataManipulationPandas.md

 > Pandas is a python library or package commonly used for data analysis and manipulation

-> It is extremely powerful an flexible
+> It is extremely powerful and flexible

 > It is being widely adopted in the Data Engineering and Data Science community